park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 Please make sure your friend or family notify the Sales Office that they have been referred by you before they complete their purchase.
 Reward will not be payable if purchaser is already known to Park Leisure from other sources.

 Referral payment will only be paid on full completion of sale.
-Offer runs until 31st March 2023.
+Offer runs until 30th of April 2023.
 Ask at your park Sales Office for further details.

 ---
 ---